Tatum High School val and sal

 Parents’ Names: Julie Hicks and Derrick Martin

 What organizations are you involved in?
-(Please list any leadership positions too): Volleyball, Track, Cheerleader, Powerlifting, Student Council (Vice President)
+Volleyball, Track, Cheerleader, Powerlifting, Student Council (Vice President)

 What are your plans after high school?
 I plan on attending the University of North Texas to major in Business and minor in Psychology.